danroc/htp/README.md

 between two machines.
 It can be used to synchronize the local clock using a trusted HTTP(S) server, or to determine the time of the remote machine.

+> **Note**: If NTP is available, use it instead.
+I developed this application
+> to be able to synchronize my computer's clock in a network that blocked NTP
+> packets.

 ## Installation

 Download the binary for your platform from the [releases page](https://github.com/danroc/htp/releases/latest).